 AIS – Since 1945

-AIS Industrial and Construction Supply is a family-owned business spanning three generations.
+AIS Industrial and Construction Supply is a family-owned business spanning Four generations.

 1945 marked the birth of Aviation Service Supply Company to furnish those changing airlines with essentially anything they needed.
 A young Paul J. Christensen (Chris) coddled it like a baby in those early days, spending countless hours tending to details, buying buildings and leasing them back to the business and nurturing the budding customer relationships.